alexanderenrique/alexanderenrique.github.io/src/coding/nemo-merger.md

 ## Up Next:
+- Adding onboardgin phases to lab members
+  - If they have a "last sign in" then they must have been an SNF user
+  - If they are in the SNSF spreadsheets, they will get the SNSF onboarding phase
 - Writing a script that does the door charges automatically from the linel data.
   - Waiting on sample linel data.
 - Creating a sheet for everything lab members need to check